Devil Mountain Lakes

 Devil Mountain Lakes (Inupiaq: Qitiqłiik) is a maar (a form of crater lake) in the western part of Alaska.
-The lake is considered to be the largest maar in the world and is part of the Espenberg volcanic field.
+The lake is considered to be the largest maar in the world; it is part of the Espenberg volcanic field.

 Geography

-Devil Mountain Lakes are located about 100 km southwest of Kotzebue on the northern part of the Seward Peninsula.
+Devil Mountain Lakes is located about 100 km southwest of Kotzebue on the northern part of the Seward Peninsula.
 The coordinates are 66°23′41″N 164°29′18″W.